WangVictor/Voyager/README.md

 Sudhir Nallam(psn240): Part-time master's student at CDS in last semester.
 I have 7+ years of work experience in coding with Python and Java.
 Presently I am working as software engineer at IBM Watson Research Center.
 I work on predictive analysis and deep learning.
 My interests are working in deep learning(NLP and/or Vision), Inference problems in unsupervised settings, time-series data and predictive analysis.
 Apart from core classes I have taken Deep Learning, NLP with Deep Learning, Inference and Representation etc., classes.

+Xiaoyu Wang (xw1435): I'm currently a second year master of data science student at CDS.
+My background is in Applied Mathematics and Statistics.
+The past summer I was working with a project on ventricular tachycardia origins determination through modeling electrocardiogram signals both in supervised and unsupervised learning settings.
+My interest lies in interpreting and understanding deep neural networks.
+Aside from core courses, I also took topological data analysis and graph signal processing, which aims at exploring data analysis from a different approach.

 # Reason for Teaming Up

 # Top 3 Project Choices